-- (1) A Listed Issuer that changes its name must File the following at least seven trading days prior to the Effective Date in order to be listed under the new name: - (a) a Notice of Name Change (Form 16), which shall specify the Effective Date and the date that the Certificate of Amendment or equivalent giving effect to the name change will be filed;

-- (b) confirmation of the new CUSIP number or that the CUSIP number is unchanged; and - (c) a definitive specimen of the new security certificate or a global certificate representing all the outstanding securities of the class or series of listed securities, as applicable. - (2) A Listed Issuer that changes its name must ensure that the Certificate of Amendment (or equivalent) giving effect to the name change is filed and effective as of the commencement of trading on the Effective Date, and must File a copy of the Certificate of Amendment (or equivalent) no later than the Effective Date. - (3) The Exchange may assign a new stock symbol.
+- (1) A Listed Issuer that changes its name must File the following at least seven trading days prior to the Effective Date in order to be listed under the new name: - (a) a Notice of Name Change (Form 16), which shall specify the Effective Date and the date that the Certificate of Amendment or equivalentListed Issuer's constating document giving effect to the name change will be filed; and - (b) confirmation of the new CUSIP number or that the CUSIP number is unchanged; and. - (c) a definitive specimen of the new security certificate or a global certificate representing all the outstanding securities of the class or series of listed securities, as applicable. - (2) A Listed Issuer that changes its name must ensure that the Certificate of Amendment (or equivalent)its constating document giving effect to the name change is filed and effective as of the commencement of trading on the Effective Date, and must File a copy of the Certificate of Amendment (or equivalent)constating document no later than one trading day prior to the Effective Date. - (3) The Exchange may assign a new stock symbol in connection with a name change.
 The Listed Issuer should submit any requests in this regard in advance of the name change becoming effective.